A kiss is just a kiss. Or is it?

 Like Gustav Klimt’s famous painting “The Kiss”, which portrays a couple covered in flowers and gold geometrical shapes, with the woman being subservient to her partner waiting with her eyes shut to be kissed.
 The painting shows the anticipation of the kiss and the intimacy the couple has; all in an erotic atmosphere.

-A kiss is the supreme way to communicate without words and show your love in any form.
+A kiss is a supreme way to communicate without words and show your love in any form.
 Give your loved ones as many as possible.

 xoxo from me to all of you, too.